-Ballydangan South is a large area of largely restored raised bog (see Figure 1).
-Substantial re-wetting has occurred at the site with many former drains blocked using peat dams.
-It is currently managed as part of the Ballydangan Bog Red Grouse Project, with associated habitat and predator management.
+Ballydangan South and Knock Bog (as well as Cranberry Bog) comprise a large area of largely restored raised bog (see Figure 1).
+Ballydangan South and Knock Bog are separate by a railway line.
+Substantial re-wetting has occurred at both sites with many former drains blocked using peat dams.
+Ballydangan South is currently managed as part of the Ballydangan Bog Red Grouse Project, with associated habitat and predator management (which is also likely to benefit birds on Knock Bog).
+Knock Bog (and Cranberry Bog) are is in the process of being restored by Bord na Móna.